 - Click Start → OK

-This software is an excellent choice, as it will work with any arbitrary USB stick.
+This software is an excellent choice, as it will work with almost any USB stick.

 macOS